lloydwatkin/buddycloud-for-jenkins/README.md

 Enter an API base URL (e.g. https://api.buddycloud.org - __no ending slash__), a valid username and password, and the channel to wish you want the posts to go.
 Note: The user must have post rights to that channel.

+You can also update the status message of a channel dependent on build success, you must have write permission to this node also.

 ## Todo

 * Add the ability to update a channels status line depending on the status of the last build